 - the contractor is not subject to delay damages, nor can it recover damages for delay or disruption,

-Often the contractor believes that without a full contract it might be better off sitting tight – as it has the upper hand.
-However, this is not actually true in practice.
-The consequences for the client are equally dire!
+If you’re the contractor, you may believe that without a full contract you are better off sitting tight – as you have the upper hand.
+Whilst you will get paid, letters of intent do not limit your liability the way the full contract might.
+And the consequences for the client are equally dire!